curl/curl/docs/cmdline-opts/proxy-digest.md

 # `--proxy-digest`

-Tells curl to use HTTP Digest authentication when communicating with the given proxy.
+Use HTTP Digest authentication when communicating with the given proxy.
 Use --digest for enabling HTTP Digest with a remote host.